 I found that this variety of acrylic isn’t squeaky while knitting, and has a very soft hand to it.
 The twist isn’t too tight, so there’s a lot of loft in the yarn itself, and also in the fabric when I knit it to the recommended gauge.
-Over the next few days, I’ll share my experience swatching and designing with Major.
+Over the next few days, I’ll share my experience swatching and designing with Universal Yarn Major.
+Join me!

 This is part 1 of 5 in this series.